wujinhjun/markdown-editor/README.md

 ***

+## Some Broken Thoughts

+It's a pity that I haven't the MacOS, So my releases only have the edition of windows.
+After this time, I will borrow a mac from my friends to packaging the software on macOS.

 ## At the end

 *I must say, the typescript is more powerful than the javascript.
 When I start this project, However, I can't handle typescript.
 So, I have to use javascript to finish this project.*